mywanuo/LINE_1_RACE_seq_analysis/README.md

 5. **Statistical analysis, plots**

   Further analysis is done using provided R scripts.
-Computations may require around 4GB or RAM memory.
+Computations may require around 20GB or RAM memory.
+Functions used to import and filter data and calculate various parameters (mostly the uridylation level) are located in the `R/raceseq.R` file

 ## How to get LINE-specific repeatmasker library